oleks/hreyfan/README.md

 # Hreyfan — A Programming Language for Mobile Code

+Hreyfan is a distributed systems programming language, intended for applications where program components can be spatially distributed and mobile.
+It is an object-based language, with typestate-oriented features for ensuring safe communication, and a static, modal type system for ensuring safe use of mobile resources.

 ## Origin of the name and logo

 Hreyfan is old-Norse and Icelandic for "movement".
 Its pronounciation